Antioxidants During Pregnancy

 - Foods rich in Flavonoids: citrus, plums, apples, nuts and beans, tea and dark chocolate

 - Foods rich in Polyphenols: cloves, star anise, cocoa powder, flaxseed, chestnut

-Antioxidants can also be found in dietary supplements that may contain synthesized vitamins or natural extracts which containing vitamins.
+Your second option is taking dietary supplements rich in antioxidants.
+Dietary supplements can contain synthesized vitamins or natural extracts containing vitamins.

 Talk to your doctor or pregnancy adviser before taking any dietary supplements!

 - Best vitamins in pregnancy